Understanding the WhatsApp Business API

 Simple flow of a message on WhatsApp

 Let’s see how a simple message flow works on WhatsApp.
 Let’s say a business wants to send a message to a customer.
 The business has a WhatsApp Business Account (WABA) and the customer uses the normal WhatsApp application.
-The business wants to send a message to the customer.
+The business wants to send a message to the customer.- The business sends a message to the customer using the WhatsApp Business API.

 - The customer receives the message from the business.